 The Higher-Level Mathematics Placement Exam is for students who would like to begin their mathematics coursework at the University of Chicago in a higher-level course than MATH 15300/15250/18300/19620.
 On the basis of this exam, a student may receive placement into:

 Students who submit a score of 5 on the Calculus AB Advanced Placement exam in mathematics receive placement into MATH 15100 Calculus I. Students who submit scores of 4 or 5 on the AP Calculus BC exam or a 7 on the International Baccalaureate Higher Level Calculus exam receive placement into MATH 15200 Calculus II.
-Currently no course credit or placement is offered in the Department of Mathematics at the University of Chicago for British A-level or O-level examinations.
+Currently, we do not offer course credit or placement for British A-level or O-level examinations.

 Program Requirements